BrainPad/FindYourCandy/setup/installation_instruction.md

 ![](./image/camera_calibration.png)

 ### Step4: Robot Arm Caribration
 1. Execute 'script/robot_tune.py' to start tuning the coordinate of arm.
-2. To avoid damaging the robot arm during this process, hold the arm first by your hand.
-And then push the release button (which is marked ‘unlock’ ) on the other hand.
-After releasing the robot arm, it may fall instantly.
+2. To avoid damaging the robot arm during this process, hold the arm by your hand first.
+And then push the release button (which is marked ‘unlock’ ) with the other hand.
+Please be aware when releasing the robot arm, it may start falling instantly.
 3. You slowly land the arm edge to the center of “Maker A”.
 4. Hit “Enter” key.
 5. Repeat above 2 and 3 for Marker D and E.